Photo Credit: Nitashia Johnson

 About Me

-As a family historian, Olivia has been researching her own family lines for over a decade.
-She's interested in the possible ways technology can help make Black family history research more accessible.
+Olivia has been researching her own family lines for over a decade.
+Her work focuses on authentic, creative engagements with Black history, memory, and archives.
+She aims to make Black family history research more accessible.

 In 2013, she developed an online archive of historical photos from her Franklin, North Carolina line.
-She also launched "Digital Black History", a directory of Black History projects and "Unlock the Records," a guide that helps one research African American ancestors.
+She has also launched "Digital Black History", a directory of Black History projects and "Unlock the Records, a guide that helps one research African American ancestors.

 Learn more